 More than two centuries later from the date of his birth, his words continue to stir the macabre spirit within us.
 I still have the research paper I wrote as an undergrad about The Black Cat.
 Since countless biographies have been published on the poet, I will not retell the details of his life.
 Instead, to commemorate this occasion, I thought I’d compile a brief, but amusing list of Edgar Allan Poe’s presence in pop culture.
 Happy Birthday Eddy!

 FILM & TV

 The Simpsons (1990): Who can forget the first “Treehouse of Horror” episode that aired in October 1990 featuring a rendition of “The Raven?”
-Lisa reads the poem and the setting transforms to a dark, brooding house where we see Homer as the tortured lead character and Bart as the raven.
-Interestingly, teachers have referenced the episode as an introduction for students to Poe.
+Lisa reads the poem, and the setting transforms to a dark, brooding house where we see Homer as the tortured lead character and Bart as the raven.
+Interestingly, teachers have referenced the episode as an introduction to Poe for students.
 I still like revisiting it when Halloween rolls around.

 The Raven (2012): A psychological thriller set in 1849 that stars John Cusack as Edgar Allan Poe.
 In it, a killer is committing murders inspired by the writer’s works.
 Poe, along with detectives, try to track down the assassin.
 The plot reimagines Edgar’s final days.
 Although the film was not received well by critics, I really enjoyed it.